potterbm/gridcolor/README.md

 If a string is passed, it will be converted into an object with the form: `{ cssProperty: string }` where `cssProperty` is the value of that option.

-If an object is passed it should be a valid object that can be passed to `$.css()` and should define, at the very least, a value for `cssProperty`.
+If an object is passed it should be an object that would be valid to pass to `$.css()` (since that's what happens) and should define, at the very least, a value for `cssProperty`.

 ## Utility functions

 ### `hexToRGB`

-The gridcolor plugin includes a utility function to convert from hex color values to RGB notation.
+This function converts from hex color codes to RGB notation.
 The function is called `hexToRGB` and can be used as follows:

 ```javascript
 $.gridcolor.hexToRGB("#000000"); // Returns "rgb(0, 0, 0)"